Student

 credits = 250 hours

-• The internship class (EXPRL 490/491) at the bachelor’s level is a 5-credit class and, depending on the requirements of the program, you may be required to complete 10 total credits.
+• The internship class (EXPRL 490/491) at the bachelor’s level is a 5-credit class, and depending on the program’s requirements, you may be required to complete 10 total credits.

 • This class is designed as an independent work experience arranged with an employer around your class schedule.
 Students do not meet in a classroom setting.

-• Students apply what they have learned in their classes which prepares them for employment and continuing education.
+• Students apply what they have learned in their classes, preparing them for employment and continuing education.

-• As part of your internship, students are required to complete assignments which are structured to help students reflect on their internship experience.
+• As part of your internship, students must complete structured assignments to help them reflect on their internship experience.

 • There is a one-time liability insurance fee of $14 added to this class.

 • Schedule an appointment (You may make a virtual or on-campus appointment.
-Select “internship” when scheduling an appointment) The Internship Coordinator will determine if your internship is eligible for credit.
+Select “internship” when scheduling an appointment) The Internship Coordinator will determine if your internship is eligible for credit at the associate level (EXPRL 191/2/3).

 • For international students, please refer to the international students page for the approval process including getting CPT (Curriculum Practical Training) approval.